Aliases for AQP9 Gene

 Previous GeneCards Identifiers for AQP9 Gene

 The aquaporins are a family of water-selective membrane channels.
-The protein encoded by this gene allows passage of a wide variety of noncharged solutes.
-It stimulates urea transport and osmotic water permeability; there are contradicting reports about its role in providing glycerol permeability.
-The encoded protein may also play a role in specialized leukocyte functions such as immunological response and bactericidal activity. [provided by RefSeq, Jul 2008]
+This gene encodes a member of a subset of aquaporins called the aquaglyceroporins.
+This protein allows passage of a broad range of noncharged solutes and also stimulates urea transport and osmotic water permeability.
+This protein may also facilitate the uptake of glycerol in hepatic tissue .
+The encoded protein may also play a role in specialized leukocyte functions such as immunological response and bactericidal activity.
+Alternate splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for AQP9 Gene

 AQP9 (Aquaporin 9) is a Protein Coding gene.
-Diseases associated with AQP9 include hydrarthrosis and endocarditis.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with AQP9 include endocarditis and hydrarthrosis.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is AQP10.
+An important paralog of this gene is LOC102724922.

 UniProtKB/Swiss-Prot for AQP9 Gene

 Forms a channel with a broad specificity.
 Mediates passage of a wide variety of non-charged solutes including carbamides, polyols, purines, and pyrimidines in a phloretin- and mercury-sensitive manner, whereas amino acids, cyclic sugars, Na(+), K(+), Cl(-), and deprotonated monocarboxylates are excluded.
 Also permeable to urea and glycerol.